okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/ie-limitations/index.md

 <ApiLifecycle access="ie" /><br>
 <ApiLifecycle access="Limited GA" />

 The Okta Identity Engine introduces a lot of changes to the Okta platform.
 Some of these changes result in a lack of support for previously available features.
-Additionally, some of these changes result in Okta Identity Engine features not supported for use with Okta Classic APIs.
+Additionally, some of these changes result in Okta Identity Engine features not supported for use with Okta Classic Engine APIs.

-> **Note:** This doc is designed for people who are familiar with Okta Classic.
+> **Note:** This doc is designed for people who are familiar with Classic Engine.
 If you are new to Okta and Okta Identity Engine, see [Get started](https://help.okta.com/en/oie/okta_help_CSH.htm#ext-get-started-oie) with Okta Identity Engine.

 Are you an admin?
 See the Okta Identity Engine [Limitations](https://help.okta.com/en/oie/okta_help_CSH.htm#ext-oie-limitations) doc for admins.

-### Okta Classic features not supported in Okta Identity Engine
+### Classic Engine features not supported in Okta Identity Engine

 #### Event Type availability for Event Hooks